alforsii/my-project-game/README.md

 - Create snake array where we'll be storing our snake body.
 - Define first element for snake array(body).
-- Using for loop draw first element in the array.
+- Using for loop draw first element in the canvas.
-- Define snake direction = undefined for now Once we have our snake, we need the player.
+- Define snake direction = undefined for now.
+This direction we will use in this Snake class to define which way our snake should go Once we have our snake, we will make Player where Player will extend Snake to have a full control of the snake.
+In the Player class we'll just need to add remote control and set direction of the snake if certain key pressed.

 ## 3. Third Iteration: Make Player class move the snake right, left, up and down

 - class Player extends Snake.
 Now we have access to our Snake class to manipulate.
-- Using eventListener make the snake move.
+- Using eventListener set the snake direction to left,up,right or down(Key arrow codes 37,38,39,40).
 - Also we have to make sure that our snake cannot go left if it's direction right,and other way back .
 Also it cannot go up if it's direction down(heading down) to avoid our snake going backwards.
 Because the snake goes only forward.